 CVs 109-111: with CV7= _, these three CVs expand the version number feature

+Configuration Variables 107, 108: Extended manufacturer ID / manufacturer specific CVs

+If the value CV8=0xEE, a 12-bit manufacturer ID is stored in these two CVs.
+The 8 least significant bits go into CV108 with the 4 most significant bits going into CV107 bits 0-3; CV107 bits 4-7 must be 0000 and ignored by programming tools.

+Configuration Variables 109 – 111: Extended Manufacturer Version Number

+These three CVs are intended for an extension of the manufacturer's version number in CV7.
+The values used in CV7 and CVs 109-111 are assigned at the manufacturer’s discretion without restriction.

 Configuration Variable 112-128: Manufacturer unique

-Configuration Variable 129-256: Manufacturer unique
+Configuration Variables 112-256: Manufacturer unique

 CVs in this range are already being used by many manufacturers.
 Opening up this area officially is an attempt to legitimize what is already being done.